itsnicksia/wizardry-daphne-guide/docs/requests-bondmates/legendary-requests/broken-pact/broken-pact.md

 attention, there was at least one piece behind several unavoidable poison tiles, in a corner of a room on the west side of the map.

-??? note "The Demon Swamp"
+??? map "The Demon Swamp"
     ![](img/map.png)

 ## Rewards